UMAprotocol/UMIPs/UMIPs/add_iFarm_Price_ID.md

 **iFARM**
 - Represents staked FARM in the profit sharing pool.
 Is is an interest bearing receipt whose underlying value is based on FARM.
 The relationship between FARM and iFARM is governed by the exchange rate in the iFARM contract which increases over time in relation to the amount of FARM distributed in the profit share vault.

-Supporting the iFARM/USD and USD/iFARM price identifiers would enable the collateralization of iFARM to borrow against iFARM and use that associate credit to purchase other cryptocurrencies.
+Supporting the iFARM/USD and USD/iFARM price identifiers would enable the collateralization of iFARM to borrow against iFARM and use that associated credit to purchase other cryptocurrencies.
 It enables token stakers to leverage their vaulted positions in iFARM.
-This would allow Alice to use 100 iFARM (worth $2860 at current FARM prices) to create 800 USD synth tokens (worth $800).
+This would allow Alice to use 10 iFARM (worth $2860 for example if FARM price is $286 and her iFARM has not yet appreciated) to create 800 USD synth tokens (worth $800).
 At expiry, Alice could redeem her 800 USD synthetic tokens for the USD amount of iFARM the USD synthetic tokens are worth.
 Once this is complete, she could then withdrawal the rest of her collateral.

 # MARKETS & DATA SOURCES